ashrafhany/erp-system/README.md

 **Q: How can I create an invoice?**
 A: Go to "Invoice Management" section and click "Create New Invoice"

+**Q: How can I use the API?**
+A: The system provides a RESTful API at `/api/v1/`.
+See `API_DOCUMENTATION.md` for complete reference with examples.

+**Q: Can I integrate this with a mobile app?**
+A: Yes!
+The API supports CORS and provides JSON responses perfect for mobile app integration.

 ---

 ## 🎯 Project Summary